-Prereg, or co req.: Graduate nursing preparation or graduate preparation in related field of study-permission of instructor.
+Prereq. or coreq.: Graduate nursing preparation or graduate preparation in related field of study-permission of instructor.

 This course will focus on the latest development and application of Watson's Theory of Human Caring.
-The ideas will be critiqued and examined for convergence with other contemporary nursing theories, contemporary views of science, and the emerging field of "mindbody medicine".
-The human caring-healing model will be explored as content and context for nursing's emerging paradigm and health sciences education, research, and clinical practice.
+The ideas will be critiqued and examined for convergence with other contemporary nursing theories, contemporary views of science, and the emerging field of "mind/body medicine".
+The human caring-healing model will be explored as content and context for nursing's emerging paradigm and health science education, research, and clinical practice.
 Special emphasis will be on "theory in action" for transforming clinical care.